German magazine Der Spiegel says journalist fabricated stories over years

 Der Spiegel said Relotius’ senior editors confronted him after a fellow journalist at the magazine voiced suspicions.
 Relotius then admitted that he had fabricated content a number of articles he had written, it said.

-Der Spiegel said the incident marked a "low point in the 70-year history" of the magazine and apologised for his actions.
+Der Spiegel said the incident marked a “low point in the 70-history” of the magazine and apologised for his actions.

 It cited Relotius as saying that at least 14 of the articles he wrote for Spiegel, some of which won awards, did not meet journalistic standards.